 Agenda Item Notes Action 8.
-Special Reports 9.1 Andrew Papadopolous was/was not available to answer questions, but Environmental Health members can submit questions to the CIPHI Office if they have any Review Report questions on the report.
+Special Reports 9.1 Environmental Health Review Report Andrew Papadopolous was/was not available to answer questions, but members can submit questions to the CIPHI Office if they have any questions on the report.
 Noted that Andrew Papadopolous has indicated desire to resign.
 NEC has begun recruitment and has received two candidates.
 NEC will advise upon completion of recruitment process.
-9.2 Tim Roark was not available to answer questions, but members can National Historian Report submit questions to the CIPHI Office if they have any questions on the report 0.2 9.3 Retiree Advisory Committee Peter Rogers (virtual) spoke to report.
-Report Peter advised that for the 2022 AGM meeting minutes required a correction in Sec 9.3.
+9.2 National Historian Report Tim Roark was not available to answer questions, but members can submit questions to the CIPHI Office if they have any questions on the report 9.3 Retiree Advisory Committee Report Peter Rogers (virtual) spoke to report.
+Peter advised that for the 2022 AGM meeting minutes required a correction in Sec 9.3.
 The report stated that he presented a verbal report.
 The correction is that he spoke to the written report that was presented, Question - Can retired members participate on the BOC panel?
-Answer - They may if they are maintaining their PDHs 10 New Business 10.1 Two awards this year.
+Answer - They may if they are maintaining their PDHs 10 New Business 10.1 2023 Award Nominations Two awards this year.
 WIII be presented at the President's Banquet.
-2023 Award Nominations There were recipients of Honorary Membership this year.
+There were recipients of Honorary Membership this year.
 Reiteration of when call for nominations will go out and to encourage nominations.
-10.2 Casey Neathway spoke to the CIPHI Budget & Finance report, noting #9 Approval of 2022 an increase in expenditures, and a healthy reserve fund.
-CIPHI Core Financial Statements Business pillars of Certification, education, advocacy, and governance.
+10.2 Approval of 2022 Financial Statements Casey Neathway spoke to the CIPHI Budget & Finance report, noting an increase in expenditures, and a healthy reserve fund.
+CIPHI Core Business pillars of Certification, education, advocacy, and governance.
 Talked about the importance of investing into the complex work to make sure it's done properly, including moving towards French translations, and the demand from members for more advocacy and visibility for the profession.
-CIPHI website, advocacy campaigns, and education for members, as expenditures, towards the benefit of members.
-Is there a motion to accept the 2022 Financial Statements of the is there a motion to accept the 2022 i maneral statements of the
+CIPHI website, advocacy campaigns, and education for members, as expenditures, towards the benefit of members. #9 Is there a motion to accept the 2022 Financial Statements of the Canadian Institute of Public Health Inspectors as circulated?